 Every one of them chic, smart and timeless...

 Paler shades of grey are chic and sophisticated while steely, charcoals and graphites make for a moodier, more dramatic space.

 You could go for wall-to-wall grey, or mix different shades together, painting walls with a shade at the paler end of the spectrum to create a restful scheme.
-For something a little bolder, contrast grey cabinetry with a completely different colour, mix in some patterned tiles – or other materials, such as rich timber or luxurious marble.
+For something a little bolder, contrast grey cabinetry with a completely different colour, or mix in some patterned tiles – or other materials, such as rich timber or luxurious marble.